300 Tools ReviewedUpdated Weekly

 Interactive quadrant map of 20 developer tools — positioned by community adoption and growth momentum.
 Click any tool to read its full review.

-Developer tools encompass the software that engineers use to write, test, deploy, and maintain code — from code editors and IDEs to testing frameworks, CI/CD platforms, API development tools, monitoring solutions, and productivity utilities.
-The category is deliberately broad because modern software development requires a diverse toolkit, and the best developers are often distinguished by how effectively they combine tools to create efficient workflows.
-The shift toward cloud-native development, microservices architectures, and AI-assisted coding has expanded the category significantly in recent years.
+Developer tools encompass the software that engineers use to write, test, deploy, and maintain code — from AI-powered coding assistants and code editors to infrastructure platforms, low-code internal tool builders, and data application frameworks.
+The category includes AI-native editors like Cursor and Windsurf that use LLMs for code generation and refactoring, infrastructure tools like Docker and Kubernetes, low-code platforms for building internal tools, and specialized development utilities.
+Modern software development requires a diverse toolkit, and the best developers are often distinguished by how effectively they combine tools to create efficient workflows.

 How to Read This Chart